|Sigma Sixth’s statement on how it is using the 16-19 Tuition Fund from September 2020

 Equipped 4 Life (E4L) is designed to give you all of the tools needed to leave Sixth Form ready to be a success in whatever you choose to do.
 E4L will include sessions on CV writing, interview technique, communication skills, leadership and much more.
 E4L will also help you to make the most of your work experience placement.

-Please find here links to copies of letters issued by Sigma Sixth:
+Please find here links to copies of recent letters issued by Sigma Sixth:

 - If you are being dropped off at the college please use the designated drop off point or the main car park.